Juky-App/SquircleView/README.md

 ## Changelog

 - V0.6.0 (23 may 2022)
+  - Fixed issue #20 where ComposeShape was incorrectly calculating the top left corner, thanks @imnithish for finding this issue
+- V0.6.0 (23 may 2022)
     - Breaking change:
       Border gradients have been added, so existing gradient methods are now prefixed with `background_`